 Data Residency Definition

 In Hyperforce deployments, residency maps directly to the selected AWS, Azure, or Google Cloud region.
-A Salesforce org provisioned in AWS Frankfurt means data at rest physically resides in German data centers.
-This data becomes subject to German and EU jurisdiction.
+A Salesforce org provisioned in AWS Frankfurt means data at rest physically resides in German data centers, and that data becomes subject to German and EU jurisdiction.

-Precision in understanding these distinctions prevents compliance gaps.
 Many organizations assume that selecting a local Salesforce region guarantees full regulatory compliance.
-However, traditional data residency alone doesn't address cross-border data flows during API calls, sandbox refreshes, third-party integrations, or disaster recovery scenarios.
+It does not.
+Traditional data residency alone does not address cross-border data flows during API calls, sandbox refreshes, third-party integrations, or disaster recovery scenarios.

-Geographic placement establishes the baseline jurisdiction for data governance.
+Geographic placement establishes the baseline jurisdiction for governance.
 German-hosted data falls under GDPR and German federal law.
 Singapore hosting triggers PDPA requirements.
 US regions invoke sector-specific regulations like HIPAA or GLBA.
-Each location brings distinct compliance obligations, audit expectations, and operational constraints.

 Why Data Residency Matters